Chris Collins (New York politician): Tenure

 Collins sued the county so that he could unilaterally increase the county attorney's salary.
 The State Supreme Court Judge presiding over the case ruled in favor of Collins and awarded the higher salary to the incoming County Attorney.

 Collins was sued by the United States Department of Justice for repeated civil rights violations of prisoners held in county facilities, including juveniles and prisoners with developmental disabilities.
 The Department of Justice and Erie County co-signed a stipulated settlement of dismissal in August 2011.
 He was also sued by the County Legislature for refusing to issue payments to Erie Community College that had been included in the county's budget.

 As County Executive, Collins created the Brighter Future Fund, donating his county salary to local non-profit organizations for the first 18 months of his tenure.

 In February 2008, Erie County experienced a potential Hepatitis A emergency when an infected employee handled produce at a popular supermarket.
 Over the course of several days, the County vaccinated and inoculated 10,000 people to protect the public.

 In January 2010, two Republican Members of the New York State Assembly (including Republican Assemblyman Joseph Errigo), claimed that Collins had behaved inappropriately at Gov. David Paterson's State of the State address.
 According to the two assemblymembers, the event was crowded, and Collins made the following comment to a female attendee: "I'm sure if you offer someone a lap dance you can find a place to sit."
 Collins denied making the comment, and claimed that there was a "political smear campaign" going on against him.

 During his lame duck period as Chief Executive, Collins proposed spending $6 million to upgrade housing for polar bears at Buffalo Zoo at the same time as he proposed to lay off 155 workers.

-Political future

-Beginning in 2009, Collins was mentioned as a potential candidate for Governor of New York in the 2010 election, particularly if Rudy Giuliani decided not to run.
-In January 2010, Collins announced that he would not run for governor that year.

-Before he lost his 2011 bid for re-election, Collins was mentioned as a potential candidate in the 2014 gubernatorial election.
-In 2013, Collins disclaimed any interest in running for Governor in 2014.